 We conclude this article with more traditional investments in the diamond industry.
 As we established earlier, diamonds are mainly found in 7 countries.

 The top producers are Russia, Canada, Botswana, Angola, South Africa, Congo, and Namibia.
-Russia and Canada have their own companies to exploit this resource.
+In addition, Russia and Canada have their own companies to exploit this resource.

-However, Africa is full of international companies that can profit massively from these operations.
-And potentially making the Diamond Standard coin.
+However, Africa is full of international companies that can profit massively from these operations, potentially making the Diamond Standard coin.
 Let’s take a look at a few companies in the industry.

 Rio Tinto (NYSE: RIO)

-Rio Tinto is one of the largest natural resources exploitation companies in the world.
+Rio Tinto is one of the world’s largest natural resources exploitation companies.
 Its operations include iron, aluminum, copper, and many other resources.

 As for diamonds, they have a few active operations.
-They had one of the most successful operations in Australia, which ended in November 2020, after 37 years.
+However, they had one of Australia’s most successful operations, ending in November 2020 after 37 years.

 The Diavik mine in Northern Canada belongs to them and is home to some of the most sought-after diamonds in the world.
 The company faces a cyclical demand for its products, meaning it varies according to the state of the economy.

-Since the beginning of the year, the stock enjoyed a nice run due to a shortage in many natural resources.
-They aren’t a pure diamond stock, but they offer a lot of diversification for shareholders.
+Since the beginning of the year, the stock has enjoyed a nice run due to a shortage of many natural resources.
+As a result, they aren’t pure diamond stocks, but they offer a lot of diversification for shareholders.

 Anglo American plc (OTCMKTS: NGLOY)

-Anglo American is very similar to Rio Tinto.
+Anglo-American is very similar to Rio Tinto.
 It is also a top mining stock with global operations.
-They own 85% of De Beers Group, which is the world leader in the diamond industry.
+They own 85% of De Beers Group, the world leader in the diamond industry.

-De Beers and their partners are in charge of one-third of the world’s diamonds, by monetary value.
+De Beers and their partners control one-third of the world’s diamonds by monetary value.
 Their operations include Botswana, Canada, Namibia, and South Africa.